The Magic Barrier before Thermalization

 To compute entanglement entropy and anti-flatness for subsystems of the plaquette chain we use the technique described in \cite{Ebner:2024mee}.
 Each electric basis state can be written as a tensor product of the $j$-quantum numbers of individual links $|\{j\}\rangle$, subject to the Gauss law constraint for physical states.
-The boundary of the subsystem $A$ cuts through its adjacent horizontal links such that the reduced density matrix remains invariant under time-independent gauge transformations at each vertex (see Fig.~1 of \cite{Ebner:2024mee}).
-The cut links result in a direct sum structure in the reduced density matrix $\rho_A$, which can be diagonalized to obtain the full entanglement spectrum and then $S_A$ as its von Neumann entropy and the anti-flatness $\cF_A$.
+The boundary of a subsystem $A$ cuts through its adjacent horizontal links such that the reduced density matrix remains invariant under time-independent gauge transformations at each vertex (see Fig.~\ref{fig:fig1_plaquette_chain}).
+The cut links result in a direct sum structure in the reduced density matrix $\rho_A$, which can be diagonalized to obtain the full entanglement spectrum, the entanglement entropy $S_A$ and the anti-flatness $\cF_A$.
+The subsystem $A$ considered in the following consists of the middle plaquette with adjacent cut links as depicted in Fig.~\ref{fig:fig1_plaquette_chain}.

 To analyze the thermalization dynamics, we initialize the system in pure states that are not eigenstates of the Hamiltonian but whose mean energy falls into a given energy window.
-To achieve this, we employ computational basis states (electric field eigenstates) within the desired energy window.
+To achieve this, we employ computational basis states (electric energy eigenstates) within the desired energy window.
+Numerical calculations were performed using our custom code available at \cite{ebner_2025_16739090}.

 {\it Time dependence of entanglement and anti-flatness.}